Have you ever thought about becoming a minimalist homeschool family?

 With less stuff, I have more time to get outdoors, be with my family, and do the things that matter to me.

-You could say that I see great value in minimalism and that I aspire to become a true minimalist.
+I see great value in minimalism and that I aspire to become a true minimalist.

-Becoming A Minimalist Homeschool Family
+Becoming a Minimalist Homeschool Family

 Do you think that you would be a better parent with fewer things to pick up, organize, & clean?